All Episodes

 Listen.

-"Whistle blowers go to significant efforts to get us material and often very significant As a twenty-seven year old that works for the DNC, who shot in the back, murdered just two weeks ago for unknown reasons as he was walking down the street in Washington.
+There's a 27-year-old that works for the DNC who was shot in the back, murdered just two weeks ago for unknown reasons as he was walking down the street in Washington.

-So that was that was just a robbery I believe, wasn't it?
+That was just a robbery, I believe, wasn't it?

-That's there's no finding.
+No, there's no finding.

 What are you suggesting?

-I'm suggesting that our sources take risks and they uh they become concerned to see things occurring like that.
+I'm suggesting that our sources take risks and they become concerned to see things occurring like that.

 But was he one of your sources then?

-Because uh we have to understand how high the stakes are in the United States and that our sources face serious risks.
+Because we have to understand how high the stakes are in the United States and that our sources face serious risks.

 I think it is a concerning situation.

-I there's not a conclusion yet we wouldn't be willing to um say the conclusion but we are concerned about it.
+We wouldn't be willing to state a conclusion, but we are concerned about it.

-And more importantly a variety of Wikileaks sources are concerned when that kind of thing happens.
+And more importantly, a variety of WikiLeaks sources are concerned when that kind of thing happens.

-Now my interpretation is he's saying pretty much without saying that it's Seth.
+Now, my interpretation is he's saying, pretty much without saying, that it's Seth.

 Anyway, what are other people's interpretation?